 As referenced in Item 4 and as more fully described in Item 10, many of AAS' Advisors are also registered representatives of AAS' affiliated broker-dealer, AIS, and/or licensed insurance agents with Avantax Insurance.
 Brokerage services, insurance services and investment advisory services are different, and the fees charged for those services are often separate.
 For example, your Advisor will earn investment advisory fees on an account managed under a written agreement through AAS and, if applicable, in the capacity as a registered representative with AIS, earn transaction-based compensation or commissions on brokerage services at AIS or insurance services through Avantax Insurance.
 If your Advisor serves in multiple capacities, your Advisor has an incentive to recommend investment products or services that create the greatest compensation for your Advisor.
 In addition to disclosing these conflicts of interest, AAS has created and implemented a compliance and supervisory program to mitigate such conflicts through the oversight of client accounts and investment advisory activities.
 AAS mitigates these conflicts of interest, in part, by endeavoring to act in each client's best interest and through the adoption and implementation of a Code of Ethics and other policies and procedures.
 See Item 11 for additional information.
-For example, if you purchased investments through an AIS brokerage account held at AAS' custodian (NFS) or through a direct-to-mutual fund purchase within one year of transferring the investments to an AAS advisory account, the amount of commission you paid that exceeds an average advisory fee of 1.30% is refunded directly to your account.
-If the purchase was within thirty (30) days of transferring to an advisory account, the full amount of your commission is refunded directly to your advisory account.
 To determine whether your Advisor earns compensation in multiple capacities, review your Advisor's Form ADV 2B Brochure Supplement.
 If a client has not received a copy of that document, the client should contact the Firm, using the information on the cover page of this Brochure.